Team-Glare/calorieApp_server/CONTRIBUTING.md

-### Code of Conduct
+## Code of Conduct
 Everyone participating in this project needs to abide by the aPAS - A Personal Agile Scheduler Code of Conduct that can be found under the main repository link as a CODE_OF_CONDUCT.md file.
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to any of the original team members listed at the bottom of [README.md](README.md).
+You are expected to follow this code if you decide to participate.
+Please contact any of the team members mentioned at the bottom of [README.md](README.md) to report any inappropriate behavior.

 ## How Can I Contribute?